how-to block ads

 The above site also has a variety of other WOL tools.

-for his original post on the subject here: »MI424WR Wake On Lan (WOL) - working hack, needs testing
+Thanks to zerog for his original post on the subject here: »MI424WR Wake On Lan (WOL) - working hack, needs testing

 Please use the feedback link below only to suggest improvements to this FAQ.
 If you have questions about this FAQ, please post them in the »Verizon FiOS forum.